bormaxi8080/starred/README.md

 ## Others

+- [paulpogoda/OSINT-Tools-Bangladesh](https://github.com/paulpogoda/OSINT-Tools-Bangladesh) - A collection of OSINT sources and public data tools specific to Bangladesh, following the paulpogoda/OSINT-for-countries-V2.0 template.
 - [codeluu/blockchain-osint](https://github.com/codeluu/blockchain-osint) - A collection of tools and resources useful for OSINT investigations in the cryptocurrency.
 This is a dynamic list. —most resources here are from investigations I've done.
 Feel free to contribute!
 - [paulpogoda/OSINT-Tools-Azerbaijan](https://github.com/paulpogoda/OSINT-Tools-Azerbaijan) - A list of OSINT resources and tools that may be useful to you when conducting investigations related to the Republic of Azerbaijan
 - [paulpogoda/OSINT-Tools-Lithuania](https://github.com/paulpogoda/OSINT-Tools-Lithuania) - A list of OSINT resources and tools that may be useful when conducting investigations related to Lithuania